thlarsen13/starter-hugo-academic/content/publication/senior_thesis/index.md

 publication:
 publication_short:

 abstract: We propose a novel method to improve the calibration of neural networks under distribution shift.
 This method involves including an expected calibration error (ECE) term in the loss function in addition to a normal cross entropy term.
 We implement and evaluate this method on a variety of distribution shifts using the MNIST and CIFAR datasets as our training sets.
-We create a custom scale to measure the intensity of different shifts with intensities ranging from $1-10$.
-We give an example of such a shift on MNIST in Figure $\ref{mnist_contrast}$.
-The proposed solution significantly outperforms a baseline model trained without explicit uncertainty quantification.
+We create a custom scale to measure the intensity of different shifts with intensities ranging from 1-10.
+The proposed solution significantly outperforms a baseline model.
 We evaluate these models on each shift and each intensity.
-On CIFAR-10, our method achieves an overall average of $.065$ test ECE, significantly outperforming the baseline model, which achieves $.234$ ECE.
+On CIFAR-10, our method achieves an overall average of .065 test ECE, significantly outperforming the baseline model, which achieves .234 ECE.

 # Summary.
 An optional shortened abstract.
 summary: